tommysullivan/ts-injector/lib/test-portal/readme.md

 Loading / Saving of Single Test Result File

+1   - Ability to save currently viewed test result to server side 2   - Ability to POST a result from a running test job, such as Jenkins, and get its URL
-    - Borrow from Tommy's Universe a simple import and export JSON mechanism that uses browser client only (no save)
+    - Maybe: Borrow from Tommy's Universe a simple import and export JSON mechanism that uses browser client only (no save)
-    - Ability to save currently viewed test result to server side (file based)
-    - Ability to POST a result from a running test job, such as Jenkins, so it will auto save (file based)
-    - Enhance View / Save / Load to work with OJAI node bindings (while still supporting file mode)

 Attachments